faasm/cpp/docs/upgrade-llvm.md

 - Update `Makefile`
 - Grep the project for any other mentions of the LLVM version (e.g. `13.0.1`)

-Check push these changes to a new branch, then:
+Push these changes to a new branch, then:

+- Run `make` locally to check the LLVM build still works
-- Run `inv container.llvm --push`
+- Build the container with `inv container.llvm --push`
 - Start an instance of the new LLVM container, check you can run `clang` to compile a simple hello world to WASM
 - Run `inv container.sysroot --push`